-The Academic Deans evaluate the faculty at the beginning of the spring semester (See form for Evaluation of Faculty by Dean or Vice Chancellor).
+The Academic Deans and Program Directors evaluate faculty at the beginning of the spring semester.
 Once complete, each Academic Dean provides a faculty report to the VCAA.
-After consulting with the Academic Deans, the VCAA determines the faculty members who should not be recommended for continued employment, those who need improvement, and those who should be recommended for rank and promotion.
-A plan for improvement will be developed for any faculty member, recommended for continued employment, who has deficiencies.
+After consulting with the Academic Deans, the VCAA determines the faculty members who should be recommended for continued employment, individuals identified as needing improvement, and those who should be recommended for rank and promotion.
+A plan for improvement will be developed for any faculty member with identified deficiencies prior to being recommended for continued employment.

+Faculty members, who report to a supervisor other than the Academic Dean of their department, who believe they have been unfairly rated by their supervisor should discuss the evaluation with the Dean.
 Faculty members who believe they have been unfairly rated by their Dean should discuss the evaluation with the VCAA.
 Faculty members who believe they have been unfairly evaluated by the VCAA may appeal the rating to the Grievance and Appeals Committee.
 The VCAA is responsible for ensuring that faculty evaluations are completed consistently.

 The VCAA reviews the process for faculty evaluation annually and seeks approval from the Chancellor regarding any plans to modify the evaluation process.
-The Chancellor or Chancellor's designee presents significant changes approved by the Executive Cabinet to the Arkansas Department of Higher Education annually as requested.
+The VCAA presents significant changes approved by the Executive Cabinet to the Arkansas Department of Higher Education annually as requested.